 If a transfer is to occur on the next scheduled meter read date and the meter read is not successful, within five business days following the missed read, a distributor shall undertake a special meter read at no charge to the requesting party unless past meter reading records indicate that the likelihood of a successful meter read is low.
 A distributor shall also notify the requesting party that the meter read, and therefore the supply transfer, was not successful and inform the requesting party of the steps that will be taken to remedy the situation.
-In the event that a special meter read is unlikely to be successful, or is attempted and fails, a distributor and the requesting party shall negotiate a mutually agreeable process for completing this task or agree to terminate the transfer.
-Potential arrangements could include a special meter read outside of normal business hours at an additional charge to the requesting party or processing the transfer based on a card or phone-in read by the consumer or on an estimate if all parties agree in writing to the terms of this arrangement.
+In the event that a special meter read is unlikely to be successful or is attempted and fails, a distributor shall, depending on which option it has chosen in its Service Agreement with a competitive retailer, process the transfer using an estimated read, use estimates provided by customers in lieu of an estimated read, or negotiate a different course of action.
+Where a distributor chooses more than one of the options set out above in its Service Agreement, the competitive retailer may, where the circumstance described above arises, choose whichever one of the options available from the distributor that it wishes.
 If a transfer request involves a special meter read scheduled for a specific date, a distributor shall undertake the meter read on the requested date or notify the requesting party why this is not possible.
 A special meter read will be paid for by the requesting party based on a rate approved by the Board under section 78 of the Act.
 If a special meter read is unsuccessful, a distributor shall immediately notify the requesting party and agree upon a process for completing or terminating the transfer.
 If a transfer is terminated because of a failure to complete a special meter read, the requesting party shall not be charged for the failed meter read attempt.